walterhiggins/WMPJS/README.md

 ### Think of a number between 0 and 1
 Before we begin writing the module, let's do some command-prompt exploration.
 At the in-game prompt type the following and hit ENTER...

     /js Math.random()

 ... you should see something like the following returned ...

     0.7184312066528946

 The number you see will be different but it will be a number between 0 and 1.
 Try it again: type the same command at the in-game prompt and hit ENTER.
 This time you'll see a different number than the previous number but it too will be between 0 and 1.
 You can do this as many times as you like and the number will be different each time.

 Tip: You can quickly perform the previous command at the in-game prompt by pressing the / key and then pressing the UP Arrow key.

 The numbers which Math.random() returns are called floating point numbers.
-You might not think there are any numbers between 0 and 1 but there are many, many, numbers between them.
+You might not think there are any numbers between 0 and 1 but there are in fact many, many, numbers.
 It's this range of numbers which Javascript uses.
 The actual range of numbers is 0.
 0000000000000000 to 0.
 9999999999999999.
 That's 9 Quadrillion, 999 Trillion, 999 billion, 999 million, 999 thousand and 999 possible numbers.

 ### A special 6-sided dice.
 A regular 6-sided dice has numbers from 1 through 6 printed or etched on each of the 6 sides.
 That's because we typically count up from 1.
 The number 1 is usually the starting point when we want to count up to something.
 Javascript (like many programming languages) is different.
 In Javascript counting begins at the number 0.
 So if you want to count 10 numbers, where normally you'd count from 1 to 10 ...